Brama Town

 Lettie Stuart Pottery

-Lettie Stuart Pottery is a unique place in Sierra Leone and all of West Africa, as it is one of the few places capable of producing high-fired pottery.
-It was founded in 2008 by the Sierra Leone Adult Education Association (SLADEA) and named after Dr. Lettie Stuart, the founder of SLADEA.
-It was a three-year training course established to help adults and youth without formal education acquire the necessary skills to be employed as potters.
+The Lettie Stuart Pottery center is a unique place in Sierra Leone and all of West Africa, as it is one of the few places capable of producing high-fired pottery.
+Located outside Waterloo on the outskirts of Freetown, it was founded in 2008 by the Sierra Leone Adult Education Association (SLADEA) and named after Dr. Lettie Stuart, the founder of SLADEA.
+It was established as a three-year training program to equip adults and youth without formal education with the skills needed to become employed potters.
+Among the students who graduated were Braima Koroma, Mohamed A Sesay, and Fatmata Lakoh, and they were expected to run the facility after the training course was completed.
+However, with little experience running a facility and no substantial training, the center slowly deteriorated, and little funds were gathered to maintain it.

 Lumley Arts and Crafts Market